Higher Education for Today's Outdoor Leaders and Educators

-OLTP starts with "OL Foundations".
-These classroom based sessions provide a basis and a framework for becoming an outdoor educator and trip leader.
+OLTP starts with classroom based sessions that provide a basis and a framework for becoming an outdoor educator and trip leader.
 The classes are every Thursday during the Fall and Spring semesters from 5:15pm-7:15pm and include a variety of topics like:

 - History & Philosphy of Outdoor Education

 - Group Dynamics & Leadership in Outdoor Programming